-In the case of this Transaction, the analysis is straightforward.
-Interest payable by Borrowers on the Loans is calculated on the basis of a 95% fixed interest rate.
-The risk of a potential mismatch between the interest received on the Loans and the interest due on the fixed rate Notes (other than Class S Notes) is mitigated by the eligibility criterion for each fixed rate loan and the indicative pricing and the fact the floating rate loans cannot make up more than 5% of the pool.
+In the case of this Transaction, interest payable by Borrowers on the Loans is calculated on the basis of a fixed interest rate (see Eligibility Criteria, §18).
+The risk of an increased potential mismatch between the interest received on the Loans and the interest due on the Notes is reduced through the interest rate Swap Agreement, that has a notional amount covering in full the Class A Notes.